 Many providers now increase their prices each year to help fund the improvement of their products and services.
 However, many Brits believe at the point of ordering their package, they are signing up to a fixed monthly price for the life of their contract.
 Under Ofcom rules, broadband companies must set out annual price rise information in a clear and transparent way before a customer signs up to their service - rather than just in the small print.
-Furthermore, from June 2022, Ofcom has confirmed that broadband customers will receive (from their chosen supplier) a summary of the main terms and conditions of their contract before they sign up for a broadband service.
-The summary will also include an example of how any annual price increase will affect how much they pay each month.
+Furthermore, from June last year (2022), Ofcom introduced new rules that broadband customers should receive (from their chosen supplier) a summary of the main terms and conditions of their contract before they sign up for a broadband service.
+The summary should also include an example of how any annual price increase will affect how much they pay each month.

 Here Is The GOOD NEWS!

-With customers potentially able to exit their contract without penalty within 30 days of the price rise notice, here are 3 ways they can use this to beat the price hikes.
+For those out of contract customers and those potentially able to exit their contract without penalty within 30 days of a price rise notice, here are 3 ways you can beat the broadband price rises:

 1. Switch Broadband Provider